Studying in Nuremberg

 Reinhard: If university life starts to get a bit too stressful, you can go to the zoo in Nuremberg or go walking in Fränkische Schweiz to the north to get away from it all.
 I also really like the cultural activities on offer in the region – there’s something going on every weekend.
 The highlights are the Bergkirchweih in Erlangen, the Blaue Nacht and, in particular, the Klassik Open Air concert in Nuremberg.

-Julia: I wanted my studies to be challenging and the Bachelor’s degree program in Business Studies with a specialization in Business Education at the School of Business and Economics certainly is.
+Julia: I wanted my studies to be challenging and the Bachelor’s degree program in Business Studies with a specialization in Business Education at the School of Business, Economics and Society certainly is.
 I also had the opportunity to choose English, a subject I’m very interested in, as a second subject here.
 There are only three other universities in Bavaria that offer similar degree programs.
 The best thing here is that the career prospects are good.
 There aren’t that many graduates in business education yet and there is high demand for them which is likely to continue to be the case for the foreseeable future.

 What tip would you give new Bachelor’s students?